obidose/obidose-paperless-ngx-bulletproof/README.md

 - Add, delete, or rename instances
 - Back up a single instance or all at once
+- Start or stop individual instances, or bring all instances up/down
 - Drop into a per‑instance menu for snapshots, restores, upgrades, logs, and scheduling